-Can you get the flu by having a flu shot?
+Can you get the flu from getting a flu shot?

-However, even if you get the vaccine, you may still get the flu.
-Typically this will result in a milder case than people who aren’t vaccinated.
+If you get the flu shot and still get the flu, you are probably still better off than someone who hasn’t been vaccinated at all.
+Typically, this will result in a milder case than people who aren’t vaccinated.
 The vaccine is especially recommended for people who are more likely to get really sick from flu-related complications.
 This includes: